Updated for 2020

 A while back, I read this article in the New York Times by Anne-Marie Slaughter about our toxic work world.

 The article stayed in my mind.
 But I’ve been wrestling with how to write about it.
 That’s because I’ve been juggling family issues and an important project and feeling stressed myself.

 I wasn’t surprised to read public health experts are concerned about stress.
 They call it an epidemic.
 More people are experiencing anxiety attacks and exhaustion.
-Must we chose between our work and our lives?
+Must we choose between our work and our lives?

-The article points out that in our culture, the people who succeed are healthy, young and free from family obligations.
+The article points out that in our culture, the people who succeed are healthy, young, and free from family obligations.
 The rest of us struggle along as best we can – juggling work and life and often dropping the ball.

 The author cites a “distinctive American pathology of not making room for caregiving.”
 She points to a work culture set up for a past age.
 For a time when one partner worked and one partner was home and in charge of caregiving.

 The reality today is that most children live in households where both parents work.
 And more people than ever before are working while caring for elderly relatives.